 Dominant finish to dominant season

-Where this UK squads stands subjectively among past great college basketball teams is for others to debate, but the Cats' NCAA Tournament run has been quite remarkable.
+Where this UK squad stands subjectively among past great college basketball teams is for others to debate, but the Cats' NCAA Tournament run has been quite remarkable.

 Kentucky's average margin of victory of 11.8 points doesn't approach the 21.5-point average of the 1995-96 UK team that holds the record since the tournament expanded to six games, but winning every game by at least eight points is a serious feat in light of the parity that marks college basketball today.
 Also, consider that UK held significantly larger leads than the final deficit in games against Western Kentucky, Baylor, Louisville and Kansas, and the Cats may have come close to matching their UK predecessors.